aragon/AGPs/AGPs/AGP-X.md

 ## Motivation for writing this proclamation

-Aragon Court will be deployed before the end of the year kicking off Aragon Network's launch.
+Aragon Court will be deployed before the end of the year, kicking off the Aragon Network's launch.
 Therefore, there is a need for a trusted entity that will govern Aragon Court before it is transitioned to the Aragon Network DAO which is scheduled to be deployed during the first half of 2020.

 Additionally, Aragon Court requires a native token to be able to participate in its dispute resolution protocol.
 This token address must be agreed beforehand and set at deploy time for security and trust reasons.